BLOG

 Refrigerated containers, also known as reefers containers, are used for transporting goods that require a controlled temperature environment.
 These containers use a refrigeration unit that helps maintain a specified temperature range, ensuring that the goods inside remain fresh and free from any damage caused by temperature variations.

-Refrigerated containers can be used for a variety of products, such as frozen foods, fresh fruits, vegetables, pharmaceuticals, and other temperature-sensitive goods.
-These containers have become an essential part of the global supply chain, as they can transport these goods across long distances while maintaining high-quality standards.
+Refrigerated containers can be used for a variety of products.
+These include frozen foods, fresh fruits, and vegetables.
+They also transport pharmaceuticals and other temperature-sensitive goods.
+These containers are essential for the global supply chain.
+They transport goods across long distances.
+They also maintain high-quality standards throughout the journey.

 Refrigerated containers come with different temperature ranges as well, allowing for customization based on the needs of the cargo.
 Most common temperature ranges include -35°C to +30°C (-31 to +86°F) to cater to the needs of frozen, chilled, and fresh goods.